About American Train Video Reviews

-The Producers : Consistently high production standards, rate certain producers like: Charles Smiley, Green Frog, BA Productions, Sunday River and Catenary Video, at the top.
+The Producers : Consistently high production standards, rate certain producers like: Charles Smiley, Green Frog, Pentrex, BA Productions, Sunday River and Catenary Video.
 Plenty of other good shows, are available from the other companies.

 Review requests for shows, should be directed to that show’s producer.
 Tell them you would like an ATVR review!

-Production companies or individuals….
-Contact confidentially via e-mail, if you’d like to donate.
-This site provides a large base for; popular, worldwide exposure.
+Production companies or individuals.
+Contact via e-mail, if you’d like to donate.
+This site provides a huge base for; popular, worldwide exposure.